Gender Intelligence Group maintains a global array of Senior Associates, including:

 Marguerite Mcleod-Fleming, Senior Assoicate of the Gender Intelligence Group has worked on over 100 programs with local and international companies including IBM, Deloitte & Touche, BMO Capital Market, Xerox, EDS, and Symcor.

 Marguerite was formerly a Sales Manager for Xerox and IBM.
+She is a Trusted Innovation, Creativity and Inclusion Advisor, Thought Leader, Keynote Speaker, Executive Workshop Leader, Consultant, and Designer of a the ICG Creativity Tool.
+She is also the author of a forthcoming book “Gender Intelligent Innovation”.
 She graduated with Honours from the MBA program at the Schulich School of Business.
 She has a Honours B.A. from the University of Toronto and a Certificate of French as a Second Language from Laval University.